 She explains that the advertising market is very saturated, not just for print media but also for television; liberalization of the cable TV industry means that hundreds of small channels compete for a small amount of advertising revenue.

-Koha also experimented with a subscription model for the online platform to generate income, only to see that their premium content routinely stolen by other media outlets in the region.
+Koha also experimented with a subscription model for the online platform to generate income, only to see that their premium content is routinely stolen by other media outlets in the region.
 “Who would buy a subscription if they can get the same material for free?”

 Flaka admits that maintaining editorial independence and journalistic integrity is hard when competitors are stealing content and given the rise of media outlets backed by political parties.
 “No one is going to make us close down because we’re speaking ill of the government,” she explains.
 “There are subtler ways to influence you: not choosing your network for advertisements, accusing you of violating some obscure rule, forcing you to waste time in bureaucratic administrative procedures…”